Vector-valued orthogonal modular forms: Canonical extension over -dimensional cusps

 because $(\nu_{1}, \cdots, \nu_{r})\ne(0, \cdots, 0)$ by the assumption $\nu>0$.
 This proves Proposition \ref{prop: quasi-pullback}. \end{proof}

-\section{Canonical extension over $1$-dimensional cusps}
+\chapter{Canonical extension over $1$-dimensional cusps}

-In this section we recall the partial toroidal compactification over a $1$-dimensional cusp and the canonical extension of the automorphic vector bundles over it.
+In this chapter we recall the partial toroidal compactification over a $1$-dimensional cusp and the canonical extension of the automorphic vector bundles over it.
 This provides a geometric basis for the Siegel operator (\S \ref{sec: Siegel}) and the Fourier-Jacobi expansion (\S \ref{sec: FJ}).
-Except for a few calculations in \S \ref{ssec: cano exte 1dim cusp} and \S \ref{ssec: L at boundary}, most contents of this section are essentially expository.
-We refer the reader to \cite{AMRT} for the general theory of toroidal compactification, to \cite{GHS07}, \cite{Lo}, \cite{Ma1} for its specialization to the case of orthogonal modular varieties (especially for more detail on the contents of \S \ref{ssec: Siegel domain} -- \S \ref{ssec: partial compact}), and to \cite{Mu} for the general theory of canonical extension.
-Nevertheless, since this section is the basis of many later sections, we tried to keep the presentation as self-contained, explicit and coherent as possible.
+Except for a few calculations in \S \ref{ssec: cano exte 1dim cusp} and \S \ref{ssec: L at boundary}, most contents of this chapter are essentially expository.
+We refer the reader to \cite{AMRT} for the general theory of toroidal compactification, to \cite{GHS07}, \cite{Lo}, \cite{Ma1} for its specialization to the case of orthogonal modular varieties (especially for more details on the contents of \S \ref{ssec: Siegel domain} -- \S \ref{ssec: partial compact}), and to \cite{Mu} for the general theory of canonical extension.
+Nevertheless, since this chapter is the basis of many later chapters, we tried to keep the presentation as self-contained, explicit, and coherent as possible.